sahilvadia/WEB-DEV/interview-prep/jsTopics/jsInterviewTopic.md

 - Hoisting is javascript defalut behaviour of moving variable and function declarations to the top of their scope during the creation phase of the execution context.

 - only declarations are hoisted, not initializations/ assignments.
-- this is why sometimes see undefined instead of a ReferenceError.
+- that's why sometimes see undefined instead of a ReferenceError.

 ## this keyword (basic usage)
 - this refers to the object that is currently executing the function.
 - Its value depends on how the function is called, not where it is defined.

+## temporal dead zone (TDZ)
+- the temporal dead zone is the time between when a variable is hoisted and when it is initialized with value during this period, accessing the variable will throw a refrence error.

+- Why does TDZ exist?
+    - To prevent using variables before they are properly declared.
+    - It enforces safer coding by ensuring variables aren’t accidentally accessed before initialization.

 ## Explain var, let, and const.